 We all would like to reduce our tax exposure and minimise risk of an audit by the regulators.

-This end of financial year update outlines the actions to take to do exactly that:
+With the end of the financial year fast approaching, this update will help you do exactly that:

-- Temporary full expensing to be extended to 30 June 2023
+- Temporary full expensing concludes 30 June 2023

 - Payment deferrals